damianhakert/damianhakert.github.io/source/handbook/sales-process/deal_management_process/index.md

 1. If no VAT number list but client is from EU but outside NL (if it is a Recurly order it will have automatically added VAT), send email to double-check if they don’t want VAT number listed

-1. [Create a draft sale](source/handbook/sales-process/accounting#draft-sale-in-twinfield-for-clients-paying-by-with-recurly) (not invoice) in Twinfield

 1. If standard subscriber, add to [subscribers group](https://gitlab.com/groups/standard/members) and for standard subscriber send [onboarding email](https://docs.google.com/document/d/12X6Cvjwe_jvFi41gvXMLlq91lDgh5oSrRFdQEuEwhl8/edit).
 If basic subscriber, do not add

 1. Forward Recurly invoice to customer as safeguard against going to spam.
 Also reinterate to sign up on GitLab.com and send user name